make-or-break-it/promptu/README.md

 # Promptu

-Promptu is an anonymous social media that allows people to post answers to daily questions once at a given time.
+Promptu Make IT is an anonymous social media that allows people to post answers to daily questions once at a given time.

 ## Repo Structure